 We’ll spend two full days exploring the Denali National Park region.

 One day is set aside for a wildlife viewing tour into the heart of Denali National Park (included in tour cost).
-Keep your camera ready as you search for grizzly bears, black bears, moose, wolves, caribou, Dall sheep, arctic fox, and if you’re lucky, tremendous views of North America's largest mountain, Mt.
+Keep your camera ready as you search for grizzly bears, black bears, moose, wolves, caribou, Dall sheep, arctic fox, and if your lucky, tremendous views of North America's largest mountain, Mt.
 McKinley (Denali).
 Get off the bus for a hike in a wild and remote wilderness.

 Other popular activities in the area include: